arackaf/simple-react-bootstrap/readme.md

 </NavBar>
 ```

-The `NavBar.Dropdown` component is implemented internally with the ButtonDropdown component (documented below).
-As a result, manually controlling the dropdown's "open" state is just a matter of rendering the ButtonDropdown yourself, in controlled mode.
+The `NavBar.Dropdown` component is implemented internally with the ButtonDropdown component (documented below).  `ignoreContentClick` will be passed through as needed; also, manually controlling the dropdown's "open" state is just a matter of rendering the ButtonDropdown yourself, in controlled mode.
 For example

 ```javascript
 <div>